 If you want to manage your money responsibly, you probably already know that you should review your finances at least once a month.
-You might check your bank account for unauthorized charges, make sure your bills are all paid, and even look at your credit score periodically if you are especially financially savvy.
-But you may not have a complete picture of your finances if you aren’t reviewing your Debt-to-income ratio along with all of these other factors.
+You might also check your bank account for unauthorized charges, make sure your bills are all paid, and look at your credit score periodically.
+But you still may not have a complete picture of your finances if you aren’t reviewing your debt-to-income (DTI) ratio along with all of these other factors.

-Monitoring your debt-to-income ratio could help you see early warning signs that you can’t afford your debt and help you figure out if you need to start cutting back expenses and/or start managing your debt better.
+Monitoring your DTI could provide early warning signs that you need to start cutting back expenses or managing your debt better.
 That’s why it’s important to keep track of your debt-to-income ratio, understand how to calculate it, and know how to reduce your debt-to-income ratio if it’s too high.

 What is debt-to-income ratio?

-Debt-to-income ratio is the percent of your overall monthly income that goes to paying your debt.
-Basically, it measures the amount of income you have left over at the end of the month, after you have paid your bills.
-Your creditors calculate your debt-to-income ratio to understand how much your current debt impacts your finances, allowing them to figure out how much additional debt you can afford to take on.
-The higher your debt-to-income ratio, the more your debt is eating into your income and leaving you less money each month for savings, investments, and emergency expenses.
+What is DTI?
+It’s the percentage of your monthly income that goes toward paying your debt and the resulting amount of income you have left over at the end of the month, after you have paid your bills.
+Your creditors calculate your DTI to understand how much your current debt impacts your finances, allowing them to figure out how much additional debt you can afford.

 If a creditor thinks that your debt-to-income ratio is too high, they may consider you a borrowing risk and decide not to lend to you.
 On the other hand, you could get approved for a loan or mortgage more easily if you have a lower debt-to-income ratio because your creditors may feel that you will be more likely to pay back the loan since your money isn’t already tied up in other debts.